coder/docs/setup/updating.md

     you run the install command before this process completes, the install process will fail.

-    Running `uninstall` removes the `web-ingress` service that owns the IP address for the ingress controller.
-As such, the `web-ingress` service may have a new public IP address or hostname after you reinstall; if this is the case, update your DNS provider with your new IP and/or CNAME.
+    Running `uninstall` removes the `web-ingress` service that owns the ingress controller's IP address.
+As such, the `web-ingress` service may have a new public IP address or hostname after you reinstall; if this is the case, update your DNS provider with your new IP and CNAME.

 1. Run the `upgrade` command with the new version number and helm chart values
    file:

     ```bash
     helm upgrade --namespace coder --atomic \
-    --wait --install --force --version 1.16.1 \
+    --wait --install --version 1.16.1 \
     coder coder/coder --values current-values.yml
     ```